 In this connected world with several cloud storage options, “stealing technology” doesn’t come as a surprise, not even remotely (pun intended).
 So when there’s news of data theft by a former employee of an established organization, the reaction would most likely be “oh okay..”

 The former employee in question is Guangzhi Cao, who worked for Tesla between April 2017 to January 2019.
-According to his LinkedIn profile, he was a member of Tesla Autopilot AI team.
-He has been accused of uploading over 300,000 files and directories from Tesla’s source code to his personal iCloud account, before receiving an official job offer from Chinese start-up Xpeng Motors in December 2018.
+According to his LinkedIn profile, he was a member of the Tesla Autopilot AI team.
+He has been accused of uploading over 300,000 files and directories from Tesla’s source code to his personal iCloud account just before receiving an official job offer from Chinese start-up Xpeng Motors in December 2018.

 The “Tesla Vibe” is more conspicuous on the G3’s interiors.
-The Xpeng G3 even has some autonomous driving tech called XPilot, supported by 12 ultrasonic radar sensors, 8 high-definition cameras and 3 millimeter-wave radar sensors.
-However, they seem to be used mainly for Advanced Driver Assistance Systems (ADAS) at the moment, which includes features such as Adaptive Cruise Control, Lane Change Assist, Lane Centering and Automatic Parking.
+The Xpeng G3 even has some autonomous driving tech called XPilot, supported by 12 ultrasonic radar sensors, 8 high-definition cameras, and 3 millimeter-wave radar sensors.
+However, they seem to be used mainly for Advanced Driver Assistance Systems (ADAS) at the moment, which includes features such as Adaptive Cruise Control, Lane Change Assist, Lane Centering, and Automatic Parking.

 While it is true that Tesla has made many of their patents open-source, the Autopilot self-driving technology is not a part of that deal, apparently, and that’s where the Xpeng is at the centre of disputes.